beyondliberty/DINs/README.md

 ![](./image/din.png)

-Compared to other public insulator datasets, DINs provides a diverse set of image data, including various types of insulators, varied image resolution, and backgrounds that more accurately reflect the actual working conditions of insulators.
+Compared to other public insulator datasets, DINS provides a diverse set of image data, including various types of insulators, varied image resolution, and backgrounds that more accurately reflect the actual working conditions of insulators.

 ![./image/types.png](./image/compare.png)